 The Cultures of History Forum’s main function is that of a translator and facilitator of dialogue: between academia and the general public, between theory and practice, and between actors and analysts of historical cultures from different national and regional contexts.
 The texts you can find on our website identify and discuss important exhibitions, debates and political acts in the countries of Central, Eastern and Southeastern Europe that would otherwise escape the attention of those unfamiliar with local languages.
 Our authors seek to combine academic knowledge with an accessible style of writing, and they take pains to provide balanced and fair accounts of ongoing controversies and practices.
 By examining cultures of history in a transnational context, the CoH Forum thus wants to counter the notion that a nation’s history belongs only to this nation itself.
 Ultimately, we aim to contribute to a better understanding of the similarities, differences, entanglements and continuities that shape present-day perceptions and attitudes.

 On a more infrequent basis, the Forum also features special focus projects.
 These can be initiated by guest editors and pick up on recent developments and discussions that concern the entire region, be they on historical or more current political matters.
 By bringing them together in one focus this allows readers to get a stronger comparative understanding of the debates.

-All articles submitted to the Cultures of History Forum go through peer-review and a rigorous editorial process.
-All published articles are being registered in the DOI-System and made permanently available in the Digital Archive of the Herder Institute, Marburg.
+Articles submitted to the Cultures of History Forum go through a rigorous editorial process and peer-review.
+All published articles receive a DOI-Number and are permanently stored and made available in the digital publication repository of the Herder Institute, Marburg.